timlabs/uscode/United States Code/TITLE 29-LABOR/CHAPTER 18-EMPLOYEE RETIREMENT INCOME SECURITY PROGRAM/SUBCHAPTER I-PROTECTION OF EMPLOYEE BENEFIT RIGHTS/Subtitle B-Regulatory Provisions/part 2-participation and vesting/part 2-participation and vesting.md

       * (iii) paragraph (3)(B);

-    * (B) that, as of June 25, 2010, was maintained by more than one employer and all of the employers were organizations described in section 501(c)(3) of title 26; or
+    * (B) that, as of June 25, 2010, was maintained by more than one employer and all of the employers were organizations described in section 501(c)(3) of title 26;

     * (C) that, as of June 25, 2010, was maintained by an employer—